cambridge-ceu/csd3/docs/applications/PKI.md

 # R/PKI

-When installing/updating, the following error message appears,
+When installing/updating the package, the following error message appears,

 ```
 Error: package or namespace load failed for ‘PKI’ in dyn.load(file, DLLpath = DLLpath, ...):